jaint8648/Book-Shop-Application/README.md

 - Edit book details: Click on the edit button next to the book and update the information.
 - View all books: Access the all books page to see a complete list of available books.

+## Contributing:

+Contributions are welcome!
+If you find any bugs or have suggestions for improvement, please submit an issue or create a pull request.

+## Contact:

+For any inquiries or support, please contact jaint8648@gmail.com.

+Thank you for using the Book Shop Application!
+We hope you enjoy using it.